Very-Bad-Goose/Senior-Project/README.md

 - Austin Nolte: Email address: arnolte@csus.edu Phone number: 209-352-7436

-For more information or assistance, please contact the Byte Brigade team.
+For more information or assistance, please refer to attached manuals.

 ---